 - Historical In-Joke: Crow becomes a subject of Harry Harlow's infamous experiment.

-- Sophisticated as Hell:Crow: (As Ohman) You know, you only rent cognac...
+- Sophisticated as Hell:Servo: (as Ohman) Pass the beer nuts, you back-assward cracker.Crow: (as Ohman) You know, you only rent cognac...

 - Shout-Out: "Now will the dancing Hitlers please get to this side!"

-- Take That: During the Spot the Imposter scene:Guard: Ever see the Cubs play?Servo: Yeah, they won.
+- Take That: During the Spot the Imposter scene:Guard: You ever go see the Cubs play?Servo: Yeah, they won.
 Oops, DAMN!

 American patrol: Who goes there?